Steve Owens (American football): Professional career

-The Detroit Lions chose Owens in the first round (nineteenth overall) in the 1970 NFL draft, and he signed in June.
+The Detroit Lions chose Owens in the first round (19th overall) in the 1970 NFL draft, and he signed in June.
 He played for the Lions for five seasons, from 1970 to 1974, and struggled with injuries.
 In his rookie year, he had a severely separated shoulder that kept him out of the season's first half.
 Healthy, Owens rushed for 1,035 yards in 1971, becoming the first back in the history of the Lions' franchise to run for more than 1,000 yards in a single season, and was selected for the Pro Bowl.

 On Thanksgiving in 1974 at Tiger Stadium, Owens opened the game with 46 yards in four carries but went down in the first quarter with ligament damage to his left knee. and sat out the entire 1975 season.
 He retired during training camp in August 1976, after a series of injuries that plagued his pro career.